MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

     - **Enabled** to specify if the related role is visible in the **Available Roles** page for users to choose from.
     - **Use as default profile** to specify the profile that applies to users who are not assigned a specific role.
     - **Disable personalization** to specify if users of the related role can personalize their workspace.
-    - **Show in Role Explorer** to specify if menu items to business features included in the profile are displayed on the **My Business Central** page.
-For more information, see [Finding and Navigating Pages with the Role Explorer](ui-role-explorer.md).
+    - **Show in Role Explorer** to specify if menu items to business features included in the profile are displayed in the feature overview.
+For more information, see [Finding Pages and Navigating from a Feature Overview](ui-role-explorer.md).

 ## To copy a profile
 To save time, you can create a new profile by copying an existing one.
 Copy one that has similar settings to the one you want to create.